info-201a-sp20/final-project-fretws/rubrics/brainstorm-deliverable.md

 - What data-driven questions do you hope to answer about this domain (**6 points**, 2 points each)
     - Question is related to the field (**1 point**)
     - Describes how the question can be answered using data (e.g., a specific comparison within or analysis of the data that answers the question) (**1 point**)

 We hope to analyze the effects of the change in mobility due to the Covid 19 quarentine.
 We would like to look at the effects on transportation from the stay home order.
 We may due this by looking at data from oil consumption and prices.
 Geolocation data from cell phone usage can provide an idea of the effectiveness of the stay home order.
 This can be compared to normal transportation trends and difference in the change in automotive fatalities.

 ## Finding Data (**15 points**, 5 points each)
 For each identified data source,
 - Link to URL where data is from, and download the data into the project repo in a `data/` folder (**1 point**)?
 - Description of how was the data collected or generated (**1 point**)?
 - How many observations (rows) and features (columns) are in your data(**1 point**)?
 - What questions (from above) can be answered using the data in this dataset(**1 point**)?

 - Apple mobility data:
     - The data was released by Apple after removing identifying user information.
 The data was generated through geolocation tracking from use of Apple hardware and software.
     - 1158 rows
     - 112 columns
     - This is useful in analysing the movements of the population in necessary versus unnecessary travel.

+- Today in Energy Data:
+  - [Today in Energy data](https://www.eia.gov/petroleum/gasdiesel/) was collected based on national and worldwide energy/fuel pricing and consumption.
+These numbers are updated on a regular basis, approximately once a week, to understand the effects of issues such as COVID 19 on energy trends.
+  - 1554 rows
+  - 28 columns
+  - This data is helpful in comprehending the effect of COVID 19 on current energy trends compared to historical ups and downs of fuel pricing.